emoracle/oracle-apex-as-a-container/README.md

 ## Deploying on Oracle Kubernetes Engine (OKE)

-To deploy the database on a OKE kluster you could use
+To deploy the image as a pod on a OKE kluster you could use
 ~~~
 kubectl apply -f k8s_fullapex_deploy.yaml
 ~~~

 ### k8s_fullapex_deploy.yaml
-This creates a Persistant volume claim on a Filesystem that should already be present It creates a deployment and so a pod as instantiation of the image It creates a CLusterIP service on port 1521 (database) and 8080 (ords)
+This creates a Persistant Volume Claim on a Filesystem that should already be present It creates a deployment and so a pod as instantiation of the image It creates a CLusterIP service on port 1521 (database) and 8080 (ords)